 126 S. Main Street, Mount Holly

 If you’re a vintage clothing junkie, this is the spot for you.
+Located in downtown Mount Holly, this go-to vintage clothing store has a unique inventory that changes regularly.
 Whether you’re looking for everyday wear or to piece together a vintage-themed costume, Mount Hollywood Vintage has you covered (literally).

 Mountain View Antiques’ styles span from shabby chic to retro, with tons of other unique finds in between.
 You can expect to find vintage tin signs and other memorabilia you didn’t know you needed.

 Olde Mill Vintiques’ forte is furniture.
-A mishmash of the words “vintage” and “antiques”, vintiques are antique or vintage items with modern-day usage.
+If you're not familiar with "vintiques", thing of the words “vintage” and “antiques” swirled together into a happy mixture of vintage and antique items, perfect for modern use.
 Whether its waterfall dressers and vanities in original finish or a fresh coat of paint, Olde Mill has a warehouse of great finds.

 This two-story antique mall is filled with art, records, glassware and much more.
 With over 70 vendors and new items arriving daily, it’s safe to say you never know what’s waiting at each turn.